micaelaneus/strength-as-ccoty/02-part-ii-ritual.md

 ## RITUAL ELEMENTS & STRATEGIES

-Now let's look at ritual elements and activities to work with Strength.
-Anything you love or feel called to works, these are just themes for Strength in particular.
+We use ritual elements to physicalize the ethereal experiences of our practice.
+They root the ephemeral into tangible objects and gestures that we can trust to help us return to those states or summon those energies.
+Because they aid our work, we often call these elements our allies.
+Use this section to inspire a spiritual scavenger hunt for allies that connect you to the Strength archetype, or to any theme you wish to explore in ceremony.

 ### MINERAL & PLANT ALLIES